01: IIOE-2 contribution to sustainable development: toward the UN Decade of ocean science

 Ravi Nanjundiah Birgit Gaye

 The understanding of past is the key to the future.
-Various proxies such as 13C, 18O, and other isotopic tracers in lake sediments, cores, speleothems and tree rings provide critical insights into the climatic events of the past.
-Though global warming has led to decrease in ice cover on the Arctic Sea, it has increased over Antarctica for various reasons such as westerly wind forcing, southern annual mode, El Niño-Southern Oscillation (ENSO) and stratospheric ozone depletion.
+Various proxies such as 13C, 18O, and other isotopic and biomarker tracers in lake sediments, marine cores, speleothems and tree rings provide critical insights into the climatic events of the past.
+Though global warming has led to decrease in sea-ice cover in the Arctic Ocean, it has increased over Antarctica for various reasons such as westerly wind forcing, southern annual mode, El Niño-Southern Oscillation (ENSO) and stratospheric ozone depletion.
 Therefore, it is imperative to understand the linkages of the polar ocean to the monsoon.
-This session is expecting presentations on paleo-climate studies and linkages of monsoon variability to the polar oceans using different proxies.
+This session is expecting presentations on paleo-climate studies and linkages of monsoon variability to the polar oceans using climate proxies.

 11: Inter-basin interactions in the Indian Ocean